jhmaloney/GP-Mods/README.md

-# GP-Mods
+# GP-CommunityEdition

-The GP Blocks programming system in a form that is easy to fork and modify.
+The GP Blocks programming system forked and developed by the community.

 GP is a "general purpose" blocks programming system similar to Scratch, but with  extended features such as the ability to work with pixel and sound data,